mathesar-foundation/mathesar-wiki/engineering/code-review.md

 - If you approve the PR, merge it unless someone else has requested changes.
   - If the person who has requested changes is unavailable, merge the PR anyway.
 - Always merge using merge commits, never squash or rebase (the GitHub interface should disable squash and rebase, but check just in case).
+- If the PR is from a community contributor and it only requires minor changes, feel free to make the changes yourself and merge them.

 # Reading
 Some reading related to our process: